sammyd/iOS8-day-by-day-book/manuscript/17-live-rendering.md

 __RWKnobControl__ I created for a tutorial on building custom controls over on [RayWenderlich.com](http://www.raywenderlich.com/56885/custom-control-for-ios-tutorial-a-reusable-knob).
 The code has been translated into Swift, but other than that remains the same.
-You can get hold of this project in the iOS8 day-by-day repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).
+You can get hold of this project in the iOS 8 day-by-day repo on github at [github.com/ShinobiControls/iOS8-day-by-day](https://github.com/ShinobiControls/iOS8-day-by-day).